Pickled Beets

 Add 1/2 tsp. of salt to each pint of beets (I sometimes use jelly jars and just add 1/4 tsp.)

 In saucepan, place 2 C. cider vinegar and 2 C. white sugar.
 Bring to boil.
 Pour syrup over beets.
-Place prepared lids and rings on.
+Place prepared lids and rings on clean jars.
 Process in boiling water bath for 10-15 minutes.
+If you're not familiar with a boiling water bath, there are many tutorials online

 Joy's Notes: Be sure you label these!
 They look an awful lot like grape jelly.
-I promise they will not spread on toast or pbj's very well at all!
+I promise they will not spread on toast or PBJ's very well at all!
+Don't ask how we know this tidbit of info!

 Comments